slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9755-4/packetizer_raw_output.md

 Provide a clear definition of 'message header fields' for APPEND literals, and specify how servers should handle cases where the literal does not strictly conform to RFC 5322 formatting.

+**Severity:** Low
+  *Basis:* The ambiguity could lead to interoperability issues as different servers might interpret the boundaries of header fields differently, but it is not a critical contradiction.

+**Confidence:** High

 ---